gilangrizkiputra/phishing-detection-API/README.md

 # Phishing Detection API

-A FastAPI-powered REST API to detect phishing websites based on URL features using a pre-trained CatBoost model.
-The system extracts 30+ handcrafted features from the input URL and classifies it as phishing or safe.
+FastAPI-powered REST API to detect phishing websites based on URL features using a pre-trained CatBoost model.
+The system extracts 29 features from the input URL and classifies it as phishing or safe.

 ## 🔧 Features